matheussacardoso/BoardGameinC/README.md

 # BoardGameinC
 This is a board game project developed in C with 3 teammates.
-If you want to play, just dowload the .exe document.